eejwa/Array_Seis_Circle/README.md

 # Array_Seis_Circle
 Python package for array seismology methods correcting for a curved wavefront.

-This is a work in progess and there may be some bugs in the code.
+The code is currently being improved and functions added regularly, therefore there may still be some bugs in the code.
 This is mainly a result of me using this for specific purposes.
 There will be additional utilities added to this package as time goes on.

 I would suggest cloning this onto your machine and add the path to Circ_Array to your $PYTHON_PATH for use.